-These are some very helpful books I have found relating to pet loss.
+These are some very helpful books we have found relating to pet loss.
 Most are picture books intended for children aged 3-8 years old and are available for purchase.
 All of the books on this list are available through the Virginia Beach Public Library system.
-Books marked with an * are out of print, but available to be borrowed from Hampton Roads Veterinary Hospice.

 A Special Place for Charlee*: Debby Morehead